INN/credentials/README.md

 This plugin was created as a part of the Trust Project Challenge hosted by the BBC Connected Studio in Fall 2016 as a collaboration between INN and BBC team members.

-Add your credentials to post categories and display them on your site using widgets.
+Add author credentials to post categories and display them on your site using widgets.

 ## Installation ##